apache/druid/docs/operations/druid-console.md

 ## Services

-The services view lets you see the current status of the nodes making up your cluster.
+The **Services** view lets you see the current status of the nodes making up your cluster.
 You can group the nodes by type or by tier to get meaningful summary statistics.

 ![servers](../assets/web-console-10-servers.png)

 ## Query

-The query view lets you issue [Druid SQL](../querying/sql.md) queries and display the results as a table.
+The **Query** view lets you issue [Druid SQL](../querying/sql.md) queries and display the results as a table.
 The view will attempt to infer your query and let you modify the query via contextual actions such as adding filters and changing the sort order when possible.

 From the ellipsis menu beside **Run**, you can view your query history, see the native query translation for a given Druid SQL query, and set the [query context](../querying/query-context.md).